Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

 3. Enter a contra account number in the *Contra account* field.

-  > [Info] When you start typing in an account number, a context menu is displayed.
-You can also select the appropriate option from the menu.
+  > [Info] After you have entered at least two numbers in the field, a list is displayed below the field with all accounts matching the entry.
+You can also select the corresponding account in the list.

 4. Enter the date for the fixed booking in the *Date* field.
-Date format must be TTMMJJ or TT.MM.JJ.
+The valid date format is *DDMMYY*.

 5. Enter an account number in the *Account* field.
+  > [Info] After you have entered at least two numbers in the field, a list is displayed below the field with all accounts matching the entry.
+You can also select the corresponding account in the list.
   > [Info] Note that the fields *Contra account*, *Date* and *Account* must be filled out to be able to create a new fixed booking.

 6. If desired, enter any other relevant fixed posting information in the corresponding fields.

 7. Click the [BOOK] button.
-A message in the window upper left corner confirms that the booking is registered.
-The newly created fixed booking is displayed in the fixed booking batch.
+The fixed booking is booked.
+The notice *Booked* is displayed in the upper left corner of the window.
+The created fixed booking is displayed in the *Fixed bookings &ndash; Batch* window.

   ![Fixed booking created](../../Assets/Screenshots/RetailSuiteAccounting/Settings/FixedBookings/FixedBookingCreated.png "[Fixed booking created]")